-I was amongst the lucky hikers since for a few weeks there was heavy downpours every day all over the Canyon.
+I was amongst the lucky hikers since for a few weeks there was heavy downpour every day all over the Canyon.
 Actually that very night, around 3 am, there was such a heavy rain, I felt sorry for everyone that slept in a tent.
-I was told later that day that starting with 7:30 am the morning I hiked, heavy rain lingered around North Rim for hours, discouraging lots of hikers to get on the trails.
+I was told later that day that starting at 7:30 am, a heavy rain lingered around North Rim for hours, discouraging lots of hikers to get on the trails.
 I was sorry for them.
-It actually did not rain in the canyon.
+It is a though one to be ready for a hike but not be able to even get going.
+It actually did not rain in the canyon at all.
 I was there.
-So it only rain at the top of the rim.
+It only rain at the top of the rim.
 But I guess nobody knew there was absolutely no rain down the trail.

 The first part of the trail, probably 4-5 miles, it’s just steep downhill hiking.
 After that the incline is so nice, I think running would have been a better option for me.
-The sky was cloudy, so I was beautifully protected from the sun while rushing down the trail.
-I was concerned (although I trained the whole spring and summer for various hikes, including this one) that I will need 12 hours to finish.
+The sky was cloudy, so I was beautifully protected from the Sun while rushing down the trail.
+I was concerned (although I trained the whole spring and summer for various hikes, including this one) that I'd need 12 hours to finish.
 I didn’t.
-I got to the river in 4:20 hours.
+I got to the river in 4 hours and20 minutes.
 The middle part of this side of the canyon is more beautiful than I ever imagined.
-I hiked down in the Grand Canyon two years ago on South Kaibab and up Bright Angel, but that side was nothing compared in beauty to the North Rim.
+I hiked down in the Grand Canyon two years ago on South Kaibab and up Bright Angel (Rim to River to Rim), but that side was nothing compared in beauty to the North Rim.
 I really enjoyed the hike, the birds chirping in the first hours of the day, cool air and nice breeze in certain areas.
 I enjoyed all nature and scenery on the go.
 During this entire Rim to Rim I did not stop to rest for a single minute.
-I could have stopped at Phantom Ranch to drink lemonade or eat something, but I was neither thirsty nor hungry, I did not need water in my bottles and I was entirely concerned that if I stopped I would have had a hard time getting going again.
+I could have stopped at Phantom Ranch to drink lemonade or eat something, but I was neither thirsty nor hungry, I did not need water in my bottles and I was very concerned that if I stopped I would have had a hard time getting going again.

 So I glanced at the Phantom Ranch while passing by it, I took a picture that came out fuzzy since I was moving, and I was on my way.
 As I passed the Colorado River over the bridge and got on Bright Angel trail, some serious rain started coming down.
-I thought that my luck was over and five minutes after I put my rain jacket on, the rain stopped.
+I thought that my luck was over but five minutes after I put my rain jacket on, the rain stopped.
 And that was the end of the rain until I reached the top.
-On my way up, about two miles from the Colorado River, another hiker, a younger man than I am, got behind me.
+On my way up, at the River Resthouse, another hiker, a younger man than I am, got behind me.
 I kept a very high pace going up, about 20 minutes a mile.
 He kept up with me but I was determined not to let him pass.
-This guy was in a very good shape himself and helped me going fast just by being 15 feet behind me. although we did not exchanged words, he followed me through the Devil’s Corkscrew up until almost the Indian Campground.
-When I got there I did not see him.
+This guy was in a very good shape himself and helped me going fast just by being 15 feet behind me.
+Although we did not exchanged words, he followed me through the Devil’s Corkscrew up until almost the Indian Campground.
+When I turned around I did not see him anymore.
 There I refilled one bottle of water and hit the trail with less than 15 seconds delay.
 From there I did not see the anonymous hiking partner.
 I continued alone.
 From this point I had 4.5 miles to the top.
 Sun came out.
 In the beginning just here and there but in the last 3 miles the Sun hit everything in all its power.
 By this point I did not care.
 I had just 3 miles to go, so I was basically done.
 And getting a bit tired.
 And the trail was getting crowded with mostly annoying tennis shoes visitors that never give the right of way to up going hikers.
 But let's not get carried away because I might not finish my report here today.

 Pros of this hike.
 There is water along the trail.
 There is a river - Bright Angel Creek - along the North Kaibab trail, Roaring Spring and lots of other potable water sources provided by the park: http://www.nps.gov/grca/planyourvisit/upload/North_Kaibab_Trail.pdf

-As far as food I used 3 Hummer energy bars and one prosciuto and Brie sandwich.
+As far as food I used 3 Hammer energy bars and one prosciutto and Brie sandwich.
 Although very tasty, that sandwich was an useless item to carry with me.
 It did not provide much energy.
 All in all my backpack weighted 12 lb.
 The only item of clothing I had with me was a gortex windbreaker which I always carry with me regardless of the hike.